mammaldiversity/mammaldiversity-org/README.md

 # mammaldiversity.org

 We are migrating the Mammal Diversity Database to a new platform.
-It includes a redesigned interface and support for synonym data from MDD2.
+It includes a redesigned interface and support for synonym data planned for MDD2.

 ## Track our progress